bournezhma/bournezhma.github.io/content/posts/coverflow.md

 sub rsp, 0x110
 ```
 Here, `rbp` register is pushed onto the stack which saves the value of the base pointer `rbp` .
 The base pointer `RBP` always points to the base of the stack, and the Stack pointer `RSP` always points to the top of the stack.
-Then, the current value of `rsp` in moved onto `rbp`, meaning the `rbp` also now points to top of the stack.
+Then, the current value of `rsp` is moved onto `rbp`, meaning the `rbp` also now points to top of the stack.
 Finally, `sub rsp, 0x110` allocates `0x110` bytes on the stack to store the local variables.
 The radare2 command `?
 0x110` can be used to print `0x110` in all types, which is equivalent to `272` in decimal.
 ![7](/7_co.png)